cristianoliveira/funzzy/README.md

 ## Motivation

-Create a lightweight watcher to run my tests everytime something in my project change.
+Create a lightweight watcher to run my tests every time something in my project change.
 So I won't forget to keep my tests passing.
 Funzzy was made with Rust that is why it consumes almost nothing to run.

 ## Installing